raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 --- /task ---

-You're now ready to move on to the next step and connect your Pico board.
+You're now ready to move on to the next step and connect your Raspberry Pi Pico.